 - 4.3 - MILES

-The number one use for commercial drones today is for inspection services.
-These machines fly over power lines, rail lines, under bridges and so much more.
-Add an infrared camera and you can inspect pipelines, buildings and more for leaks — this makes for ideal search and rescue drones as well, but we’ll talk about that another day.
+Add an infrared camera and you can use these powerful drones to inspect pipelines, buildings and more for leaks — this makes for ideal search and rescue drones as well, but we’ll talk about that another day.
 For now, these are some of the best retail drones that make ideal inspection drones.

 Smaller camera drones: